-Finance is forecasting a deficit of \$53,500 on a net operating budget of \$2,061,600 driven by reduced water and tax administrative revenues as a result of COVID-19.
-This deficit has been partially offset by COVID-19 driven salary savings resulting from the delay of all new staffing.
+Finance is forecasting a surplus of \$12,900 on a net operating budget of \$2,061,600.
+This surplus is the result of COVID-19 driven salary savings arising from the delay of all new staffing, offset by reduced water and tax administrative revenues as a result of COVID-19.